 Investors.
 Investors are determinants of the capital and business value of General Motors.
 This condition makes investors a significant stakeholder group that affects business operations, warranting inclusion in the company’s corporate social responsibility strategy.
 Investors are interested in profits and continued growth of General Motors.
 The company’s CSR approach satisfies these interests through continuous improvement and innovation.
 For example, innovation is key to GM’s new strategies to grow the automotive business.
 Also, General Motors’ generic competitive strategy and intensive growth strategies are applied to ensure business development and competitive advantage.
 In addition, corporate citizenship is achieved while satisfying investors through growth and sustainability programs based on the company’s economies of scale.
 Large-scale manufacturing facilities, a global supply chain and a global distribution network support such economies of scale, which are seen as a major strength in the SWOT analysis of General Motors Company.
 Based on these activities, the company’s corporate social responsibility efforts are suited to the interests of investors as a stakeholder group in the business.

 Despite the strong points of this corporate social responsibility strategy, improvements are applicable as a way of strengthening General Motors.
-For instance, the CSR strategy can include additional programs for supporting community development.
+For instance, this CSR and ESG strategy can include additional programs for supporting community development.
 Also, the company can boost GM’s production capacity through improvements among suppliers and the supply chain.
 Thus, the following recommendations are pertinent to improving stakeholders’ satisfaction through General Motors Company’s corporate social responsibility strategy:

 - Add new programs, such as skills training programs, for community livelihood development.